whoissava/Glance-X-n8n/README.md

 # 📦 Glance × n8n Plugin – Disk Space Monitor

-This plugin enables you to visualize disk usage from **Sonarr** in your **Glance dashboard**, powered by **n8n** automations.
-It fetches real-time disk space data using the Sonarr API and presents it in a clean, interactive format.

 ---

 ## 📂 Disk space

 - [`sonarr-diskspace.json`](https://github.com/whoissava/Glance-X-n8n/blob/main/sonarr-diskspace.json)

-  An n8n workflow file to fetch and process disk space data from Sonarr.
+This plugin enables you to visualize disk usage from **Sonarr** in your **Glance dashboard**, powered by **n8n** automations.
+It fetches real-time disk space data using the Sonarr API and presents it in a clean, interactive format.

 <details>